HL7/US-Core-STU3/pages/_includes/us-core-smokingstatus-intro.md

 The following are example usage scenarios for the US Core-SmokingStatus
 profile:

-- Query for Smoking Status of a particular patient
+- Query for the Smoking Status of a patient
+- Record or update the Smoking Status of a patient

 ##### Mandatory Data Elements and Terminology